sensorium/Mozzi/README.md

 to with a sound program like Audacity.
 Try some examples from the File > Examples > Mozzi menu.

-Below is a list of the Digital Pins used by Mozzi for audio out on different boards.
+Below is a list of the Digital Pins used by Mozzi for STANDARD mode PWM audio out on different boards.
 Those which have been tested and reported to work have an x.
 Feedback about others is welcome.